ifont21/book-highlights/README.md

  - TextArea to Highlight words or phrases.
  - a List of highlights that were added when you highlight on the TextArea
  - a Filter Feature to filter by colors you've highlighted with ( if you select one color you'll see one color, if you select two colors you'll see two colors and if you select all of three or none of them you will get the whole list )
- - an Undo button which reset your textArea value to start again if you desire it.
+ - a Reset button which clean up your textArea value to start again if you desire it.
+ - a Constraint to avoid overlapping highlights, when this thing ocurres it shows an error message
+ - Responsive UI -> you can resize the browser and see how this respond.

 **Project Definition**